trekawek/air-quality-info/README.md

 ## Features

 * Nice and clean interface
-* Records stored in the RRD
+* Records stored in the RRD or MySQL
 * Graphs rendered with ChartJS
 * No external database required
 * Support for multiple devices